AusClimateService/npcp/reports/phase1/phase1_report.md

 Prior to removing the quantile biases from the model data of interest, the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.

-> TODO: Make a note that QME has been used for the NHP project and ESCI projects.
-> Relevant papers to cite include Dowdy et al. (2019, 2021), Srikanthan et al. (2022), Wilson et al. (2022), Vogel et al. (2023) and Wasco et al. (2023).

 While it is technically a "delta change" method as opposed to a "bias correction" method, the QDC method was also included in the assessment.